jhacsonmeza/SLutils/README.md

 $ git clone --recursive https://github.com/jhacsonmeza/SLutils.git
 $ cd SLutils
 ```
-Please do not forget the `--recursive` flag, specially if you want to build the Python bindings, because this clones the submodule dependencies.
+Please do not forget the `--recursive` flag, specially if you want to build the Python bindings, because this also clones all the submodule dependencies.

-Now, create a build folder and configure the building process with CMake:
+Now, create a build directory and configure the building process with CMake:
 ```bash
 $ mkdir build && cd build
 $ cmake ..